 Wouldn’t it be great if we could regrow damaged parts of our body?
-It might sound like something out of a science fiction movie, but medicine has progressed to the point where this is possible—at least in a limited form.
+It might sound like something out of a science fiction movie, but medicine has progressed to the point where this is possible, at least in a limited form.

-Regenerative medicine is the term used to describe these types of therapies that essentially help the body repair itself at the cellular level using the body’s natural cell repair mechanisms.
+Alternative medicine is the term used to describe these types of therapies that essentially help the body repair itself at the cellular level using the body’s natural cell repair mechanisms.
 This approach to healing is still somewhat new, but there is a lot of potential to use it to treat previously untreatable diseases and birth defects.

 Research into using regenerative medicine techniques has expanded dramatically in recent years, with some highly effective therapies becoming available to patients.
 Let’s take a look at how regenerative medicine works and some of the more common applications available today.

-How Does Regenerative Medicine Work?
+How Does Alternative Medicine Work?

-Regenerative medicine works by replacing tissues in organs that have been damaged by disease, injury, or hereditary issues.
+Alternative medicine works by replacing tissues in organs that have been damaged by disease, injury, or hereditary issues.
 It differs from other treatments by its approach.
 This type of therapy seeks to heal the damaged organs directly, instead of treating the condition’s symptoms.
 Depending on the treatment methodology, regenerative medicine works at either the cellular or the DNA level by using the body’s natural repair mechanisms.

-Types of Regenerative Medicine
+Types of Alternative Medicine

 There are three cutting-edge technologies used that fall under the regenerative medicine category:

-- Stem Cell Therapy
+- Alternative Treatment Therapy

-Exosomes contain messenger RNA (mRNA- Blueprint for proteins) and microRNA (miRNA- Assists in sending signals between cells).
+Alternative Treatment contain messenger RNA (mRNA- Blueprint for proteins) and microRNA (miRNA- Assists in sending signals between cells).
 They allow for the transportation of these proteins to their target cells to assist in optimizing cell function.

 Alternative Treatment therapy has anti-inflammatory, regenerative, and tissue remodeling effects by providing genetic material and instructions to damaged areas of the body, which in turn can promote healing.